This is a complete guide on Noritz tankless water heater problems and error codes. Here, we are going to explore:

 Inspect if the hot water fixtures are sufficiently open.
 You won’t get available hot water with your water heater unless you open the hot water taps fully.

 After that, check whether the water drain valve filter is clogged.
 If it gets clogged, unclog it.
-Now, if you don’t see any error code, just open the shut valve.
-(Also inspect the error code 11 history.)

 Lastly, we recommend flushing or draining your water heater periodically.
 Don’t overlook the power button.
 Check if you’ve turned it on.

-Also, check out our comprehensive guide on Noritz tankless water heater with no hot water where we have explained every troubleshooting step to get hot water from your water heater.
+Hopefully, your problem will be solved.
+If it doesn’t, check out our comprehensive article where we have explained every troubleshooting step to fix no hot water issue from your water heater.

 7. Failed Thermal Fuse/Error Code14